Walking (essay): Themes

+The overlap between all three motifs discussed above—the theme of self-reliance, of the Wild versus society, and of exploration—discloses Walking as a transcendental meditation on humanity itself.
+Walking seeks to redefine humanity's relationship with nature as well as societally imposed structures by slowing down and taking in one's surroundings on foot.
+By defining walking as a cognitive process that requires both action and thought, Thoreau seeks to convey his ideal way of living in the world.
+One that is grounded in the reality of the earth, but still allows room to grow and think transcendentally.
+For these reasons and more, Walking remains a hallmark piece of transcendentalist literature as well as environmental philosophy.

 Writing style

 "Walking" has an autobiographical side and reflects the author’s personal experiences.
 As Rebecca Solnit has stated in Wanderlust: A History of Walking, the rhythm of walking could be the sources of music, conversation, thoughts, and literature.
 In over ten years of walking, Thoreau kept observing nature, organizing his thought, and considering the best way to express his lecture; his diary shows what elements in his daily life influenced his environmental view and motivated him to write it.
 Above all, the author’s correspondence with friends provides not only his lecture career but also his works and his writing process.
 As a result, his essay is told by the voice of the confident narrator, given some authority.
 Moreover, using allusion, he succeeded in not only understanding the essay broadly but also obtaining a form of poetry, and with his lecture and the new writing style, "Walking" became a new critique of the existing society.